nuejs/www/faq/index.md

 ## Who is Nue inspired by? [inspiration]
 Mostly *Jarred Sumner* for developing [Bun](//bun.sh) — a super awesome project to replace the whole Node ecosystem with a faster one.
 It's a new JavaScript runtime, bundler, test runner, and NPM-compatible package manager.
+Thanks Jared for showing how a single developer can pull big dreams!

 While Bun makes JavaScript faster, Nue makes frontend development faster.
-Nue together with Bun is really the perfect combination for a frontend developer.
-Thanks, Jared!
+Nue + Bun is really the perfect combination for a frontend developer.

 Other people that inspired Nue are: